gibberish

 church1.jpg

-So, they thought.
-Bugger that; we’re not letting a coal mine get in the way of our religion.
+So, they though; we’re not letting a coal mine get in the way of our religion.

 We’ll move it.